National Museum of Bosnia and Herzegovina: Closure 2012–2015

 After 2010 the museum began to run out of funds; during 2011 the museum's 65 employees came to work for over a year without being paid.

-On Thursday, 4 October 2012, the National Museum of Bosnia and Herzegovina closed its doors completely and indefinitely, the first time in 124 years.
+On 4 October 2012, the National Museum of Bosnia and Herzegovina closed its doors completely and indefinitely, the first time in 124 years.
 The Council of Europe noted: "After the war the different cultural groups, who define themselves as nations, have all wanted their own national cultural institutions.", leading to the neglect of the former national institutions such as the museum, the Historical Museum and the National and University Library.

 Demonstrations took place to protest the closure.
 Several students chained themselves to a pole in the lobby and remained inside, declaring they would stay there until the museum reopened, while dozens of others held a sit-in in front of the building.

 During the shutdown, staff continued to work unpaid, safeguarding the collection and the building.